betesh/nmi_direct_post/README.md

     NmiDirectPost::CustomerVault.first
     NmiDirectPost::CustomerVault.last
     NmiDirectPost::CustomerVault.all # Returns very, very big array.
 This method had very poor performance and could be optimized significantly in a future version of this gem.

+    Note that there is no way to pass a username and password to these methods.
+You must call establish_connection beforehand.

 8) Create a Transaction: